sail-sg/VGT/README.md

 - We design <b>dynamic graph transformer (DGT) </b> to encode visual graph dynamics for relation reasoning in space-time.
 - We demonstrate that supervised <b>contrastive learning</b> significantly outperforms classification for multi-choice cross-modal video understanding.
-- A fine-grained cross-modal interaction can help improve performance.
+- We demonstrate that a fine-grained cross-modal interaction can help improve performance.
 </details>

 See our [poster](https://doc-doc.github.io/docs/VGT-ECCV22-poster.pdf) at ECCV'22 for a quick overview of the work.